Open-MBEE/mcf/doc/appendix-A-system-administration.md

 ## Building MBEE
 Before running MBEE, the software must be built.
-The build process compiles Sass into CSS, transpiles React JSX into vanilla Javascript, builds documentation, prepares other static files, and more.
+The build process compiles Sass into CSS, transpiles React JSX into vanilla JavaScript, builds documentation, prepares other static files, and more.

 The build process will output these runtime files to the `build` directory.